lwajswaj/azure-devops-self-hosted-agent/Configure-Agent.md

 | <*DynamicParam*> | Switch | No | Based on software.json content, dynamic parameters will be added matching "<software-name>" |

 ## How software.json is processed
-All properties for a "<software-name>" in software.json are optional (If you haven't already, get familiar with [software.json syntax](software.md)) and they get processed pretty much in an independent manner.
+All properties for a "software-name" in software.json are optional (If you haven't already, get familiar with [software.json syntax](software.md)) and they get processed pretty much in an independent manner.
 This is the order and the conditions to process each section:

 1. If there are **PreRequirements**, they will get processed first. (that's why they are "pre", right?)
 2. If **Uri** is defined, then it will download the file to "C:\Packages\AzureDevOpsAgent".
 If it's a zip file, it will automatically expanded.
 If **Hash** is provided, after downloading the file, it will verify the hash matches, if it doesn't, it will abort the whole process.